niche-tester/playwright-testrail-reporter/README.md

 5. Test Run and test case results should be updated

 Note:
 The default behaviour is to include all test cases in the automatically generate test run.
-If you prefer to select specific tests cases, then manually create the run on TestRail, select the relevant test cases and pass the run id to the ```TESTRAIL_RUN_NAME``` environment variable
+If you prefer to select specific tests cases, then manually create the run on TestRail, select the relevant test cases and pass the run id to the ```TESTRAIL_RUN_ID``` environment variable

 ## License
 This project is licensed under the [MIT License](/README.md)